awslabs/aws-orbit-workbench/.github/PULL_REQUEST_TEMPLATE.md

 ----------
 ### Do not change content below.
 Mark applicable check boxes only.

-Thank you for submitting a contribution to AWS EKS Data Maker.
+Thank you for submitting a contribution to AWS Orbit Workbench.

 In order to streamline the review of the contribution we ask you to ensure the following steps have been taken: